UGA-Game-Dev-Group/robot-platformer/README.md

 *Contributions to this project are limited to those in the UGAMEDEV.
 While others may fork and extend the project, we will not accept pull requests from those not in the group.*

 1. Check the issue list!
+2. Pull down before you start working daily.
+3. Push when you're done.
+4. Better yet, fork the project and work on that, then create a pull request when you're done.
-2. Take care with submitting unfinished art assets.
+5. Take care with submitting unfinished art assets.
-3. Comment your code
+6. Comment your code
-3. Any work accepted to this repo falls under the project license.
+7. Any work accepted to this repo falls under the project license.